 \section{Climate-Zoo: Adapting VLMs to meteorology}

-This section details our methods to enhance the performance of VLMs on EWED through prompt-tuning and supervised fine-tuning with ClimateIQA.
+This section outlines our approach to enhancing the performance of VLMs in meteorological anomaly analysis through prompt engineering and supervised fine-tuning using the \textit{ClimateIQA}~dataset.
+Due to the computational limitations associated with processing all heatmap types, which would require significant computational resources, we focused our experiments on wind gust heatmaps.
+These heatmaps are particularly suitable for anomaly analysis, as they have a higher density of color categories compared to precipitation or combined wind chill index and heat index heatmaps, making them ideal for identifying meteorological anomalies.
+While the current work focuses on wind gust heatmaps, we plan to extend the analysis to other types of heatmaps in future research.

-\textbf{Base models}\quad Based on model performance on VLM benchmarks \citep{goyal2017making, lu2022learn}, we selected three state-of-the-art VLMs as our base models for improvement: Llava-v1.6-mistral-7b \citep{liu2024visual}, Qwen-VL-Chat \citep{bai2023qwen}, and Yi-VL-6B \citep{young2024yi}.
-Llava-v1.6 excels in multimodal understanding, Qwen-VL-Chat in visual dialog tasks, and Yi-VL-6B in visual reasoning.
+\textbf{Base Models.}\quad Based on model performance on VLM benchmarks \cite{goyal2017making, lu2022learn}, we selected three SOTA VLMs as our base models: LLaVA-v1.6-mistral-7b \cite{liu2024visual}, Qwen-VL-Chat \cite{bai2023qwen}, and Yi-VL-6B \cite{young2024yi}.
+LLaVA-v1.6 excels in multimodal understanding, Qwen-VL-Chat in visual dialog tasks, and Yi-VL-6B in visual reasoning.

-\textbf{Supervised fine-tuning}\quad During the fine-tuning process shown in Figure \ref{fig:finetuning}, we strategically froze the weights of the visual encoder to reduce computational costs and mitigate the risk of overfitting.
-This decision is supported by research \citep{khattak2023self} indicating that pre-trained visual encoders are already proficient in extracting meaningful features.
-Consequently, further fine-tuning on a single meteorological dataset might lead to overfitting.
-By keeping the visual encoder fixed, we preserved the generalization capability of the visual representations.